TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 distribution unlikely.

-To address this, the drl_threshold option allows the system to switch from DRL to a Redis rate limiter for smaller rates.
+To address this, the drl_threshold option allows the system to switch from DRL to a Redis Rate Limiter for smaller rates.
 This option sets a minimum number of requests per gateway that triggers the Redis rate limiter.
 For example, if drl_threshold is set to 2, and there are 5 gateways, the DRL algorithm will be used if the rate limit exceeds 10 requests per second.
-If it is 10 or fewer, the system will fall back to the Redis rate limiter.
+If it is 10 or fewer, the system will fall back to the Redis Rate Limiter.

 See configuration for [DRL Threshold]({{< ref "/tyk-oss-gateway/configuration.md#drl_threshold" >}}) on how to configure it.